magrilu/magrilu.github.io/_pages/tht.md

 ## Resources

+:star: You can visit our <a href="/thof">Thesis-Hall-of-Fame</a>  to get an idea of our past theses (some of which have been published at workshops, conferences and journals)!

-:abacus: Please fill in this [form](https://forms.office.com/Pages/DesignPageV2.aspx?subpage=design&FormId=K3EXCvNtXUKAjjCd8ope60vwKNvHTbBBlryvNtxfrkhUNFRHSDQxSlVQS05ZNTNOSUJGSlI1M0hGQi4u) to request access to our machines with GPU and to the Airlab.
+:abacus: Please fill in this [form](https://forms.office.com/e/dULHhfRfWz) to request access to our machines with GPU and to the Airlab.

 :green_book: Have a look at the guide [Servers how to](https://polimi365-my.sharepoint.com/:f:/r/personal/10569363_polimi_it/Documents/Ricerca/VisionMachines?csf=1&web=1&e=HD7zcC) to setup the connection to our machines (it's a work in progress, thanks to Luca Alessandrini!).